 How the University of Twente handles your personal details

 The University of Twente makes every effort to protect your privacy.
 In this privacy statement we will explain how we handle your personal details.
-We process personal details in accordance with the Personal Data Protection Act (Wbp) and the General Data Protection Regulation (AVG), which will replace the Wbp as from 25 May 2018.
+We process personal details in accordance with the General Data Protection Regulation (GDPR).

 This statement applies to information that is collected and used in computerized systems within the University of Twente, including our websites.
 This statement does not apply to websites that mention the University of Twente, but whose content we are unable to influence directly.